- For annual performance, please refer to our Sustainability Report 2020.

 Safety Awareness in the Community

-Community support and cooperation is vital to ensuring the safe usage of the MTR network.
-Therefore, we regularly engage with community partners to raise safety awareness and promote safe and courteous behaviour while travelling with us.
+We regularly engage with community partners to raise safety awareness and promote safe and courteous behaviour while travelling with us.
 Safety tips when travelling on the rail network are disseminated to students and children through interactive plays at schools, the fun-filled "MTR Safety Experience Zone" at Tsing Yi Station and through the popular MTR Safety chessboard game.
-The Corporation also collaborated with community partners to engage the elderly on safety tips on the MTR.
+We also collaborated with community partners to engage the elderly on safety tips on the MTR.

 Managed and Investment Properties